Moosetape

-Moosetape is the third and final studio album by Indian singer, rapper and songwriter Sidhu Moose Wala, released on 15 May 2021.
-Moose Wala served as executive producer and writer, while the tracks were produced by The Kidd, Steel Banglez, Snappy, Wazir Patar, and JB.
-At 32 tracks, it is Moose Wala's longest album, and is also the last to be released before his death on May 29, 2022.
-It features guest appearances from Bohemia, Tion Wayne, Stefflon Don, Morrisson, Divine, Raja Kumari, Blockboi Twitch and Sikander Kahlon.
+Moosetape is the second and final studio album by Indian singer, rapper and songwriter Sidhu Moose Wala, released independently on 15 May 2021.
+Moose Wala served as the executive producer.
+Writing was handled by Sidhu dominantly among other artists, while the tracks were produced by The Kidd, Steel Banglez, Snappy, Wazir Patar, and JB.
+At 32 tracks, it is Moose Wala's longest album.
+It features guest vocals from Bohemia, Tion Wayne, Stefflon Don, Morrisson, Divine, Raja Kumari, Blockboi Twitch and Sikander Kahlon.
+The second most popular track from the album, "GOAT" featuring Jumana Abdu Rahman, surpassed 320 million views on YouTube as of October 2024.

 Background

 The album was announced by Sidhu Moose Wala on 10 March 2021, on his official Instagram account.
+Followed by cover art, features and credits of every track per day till 23 April 2021.

-On 26 April 2021, Moose Wala gave a challenge of five million comments on Instagram post, to release a teaser and release date of the album.
-On 28 April 2021, five million comments were completed and Moose Wala released the teaser of the album on his YouTube channel on 29 April 2021, with its release date.
+Moose Wala released the teaser of the album on his YouTube channel on 29 April 2021, with its release date.
 The teaser was viewed over a million times within twelve hours of its release.
 On 5 May 2021, Moose Wala released the trailer of the album.
+Tracklist was revealed on 12 May 2021 on his instagram handle.

-Moose Wala started releasing the tracks one by one from 15 May 2021; they were scheduled to release until 21 July.
+The tracks were released one by one from 15 May 2021; they were scheduled to release until 21 July.
 On 18 May 2021, he released the bonus track "Unfuckwithable" featuring Afsana Khan, which was produced by The Kidd.
 Its music video was directed by Teji Sandhu.

 Posthumously, the track "295" charted at 154 on the Billboard Global 200, making Moose Wala the first Punjabi singer to do so.
 The song was heavily played after his death as the song title surprisingly highlights the date of his death.

+As of 6 December 2023, Moosetape became the first Indian album to reach 1 billion streams on Spotify.